Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 ##  Running the ML Models

 Need Help with the Code!!
 Don't worry we got your back :)

+Here is how you can train/test the models from scratch.

 1) Install dependencies and Environment Setup